amanshma/Linea.fun/README.md

 But what makes it unique?

-This will not be another project focusing only on memecoin, there are more than just memecoin on ethereum, and we will utilise it to fullest.
+This will not be another project focusing only on memecoin, there are more than just memecoin on Linea, and we will utilise it to fullest.

 One liner intro of the project: